DanRoscigno/DnD/characters/Savrad/savrad.md

 We are looking for Talgon and Sharwin (relatives of Huckerly).
 Look for the signet rings.

-We are looking sir Bravheard and Karacas also, Braveheard is a Palladin and Karackas is a Ranger.
+We are looking for Sir Bravheard and Karacas also, Braveheard is a Palladin and Karackas is a Ranger.
 These are the kinsmen of the blacksmith.

 We traded non-combatants for a shorty named Irky Timbers